Have you tried making my Whole Grain Artisan Bread recipe yet? It is so fun! So fast! And so healthy!

 Carefully flip this upside down onto a greased cookie sheet or a piece of parchment paper and repeat with the egg wash and coating of cinnamon/sweetener.
 Now you have cinnamon/sweet on both sides of the dough.
 Use a pizza cutter to cut into 3/4″ wide strips.
 Lift one end of the strip twisting it and laying it back down twisted.

 Let rise for 15 minutes, and bake at 350 degrees for 15 minutes or until just baked through (not crusty).
-Divine dipped into hot chocolate or milk!
+Divine dipped into no sugar hot chocolate or milk!

 P.S.
 If you want more great recipes, Healthy Bread in Five Minutes a Day has lots of helpful tips and 100 wonderful recipes for every imaginable variation: breads with raisins, cinnamon, dried fruit, veggies, herbs, whole grains, pizzas, ethnic breads, gluten-free breads, whole wheat hamburger buns, pizza, corn bread and much more.
 A fabulous book that raises no-knead baking to new heights!
 I modify slightly by using whole grain flour exclusively (no white flour), and the recipes in this book turn out wonderfully well anyway.